In brief

 Regardless, Satoshi continues to be a source of inspiration for the Bitcoin community.
 In 2021, when crypto company Coinbase went public, it sent a copy of its public filing to Satoshi's Bitcoin address in a symbolic gesture, and encoded its own message referencing a newspaper headline in the Bitcoin blockchain.

-There's even going to be a statue erected to Satoshi, in Budapest, Hungary.
-The creator of Bitcoin will be depicted with an anonymous, mirrored face, to reflect the viewer's face back at them.
+There's even a statue erected to Satoshi, in Budapest, Hungary.
+The creator of Bitcoin is depicted with an anonymous, mirrored face, to reflect the viewer's face back at them.
 Satoshi, it seems, is all of us.